CouchCMS/Documentation/src/contents/concepts/events-calendar.md

 ### Displaying the calendar

-The calender tag we mentioned has three auxillary tags associated with it - weeks, days and entries.<br/>
+The calender tag we mentioned has three auxillary tags associated with it - weeks, days and entries.
 These three tags are slightly different from all the other Couch tags we have seen so far in that they are meant to be used only within certain tags.
 The weeks tag will work only when nested within a calendar tag, the days tag is meant to be used only within the weeks tag and finally the entries tag is expected to be placed only within the days tag.

 The following example will make the relationship clear where we are displaying a calendar for the current month -